Aylaataydir/Patient-Registration-App/README.md

 # Patient Registration App

-## Project Purpose
-This application is designed to easily manage patient registrations and doctor assignments in a hospital or clinic environment.
-Users can view the list of doctors, add new patients to doctors, and track the status (pending/completed) of existing patients.

 ## Technologies Used
 - **React.js**: The modern JavaScript library that forms the basis of the application.
 - **Custom CSS**: For personalizing the look and feel of the application.